Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Linear dispersion relations

 \section{Linear dispersion relations}

-In this section we discuss the linear dispersion relations of the KdV and eKdV equations, and the parent system 1D SSGGN equations.
-The models in this paper form three groups of identical linear dispersion relations.
-The first is the KdV and Gardner equations, second is the eKdV equation derived from both the 1D BP and SSGGN equations, and the third is the 1D SSGGN equations.
+In this section we discuss the linear dispersion relations of the KdV, eKdV, {\crr and BBM} equations, and the parent {\crr Serre} equations.
+The models in this paper form four groups of linear dispersion relations.
+The first is the KdV and Gardner equations, second is the eKdV equation derived from both the {\crr Boussinesq-Peregrine} and {\crr Serre} equations, the third is the BBM equation, {\crr and the fourth is the} 1D {\crr Serre} equations.
 Hence it is sufficient to compare only one equation from each group.

-Resonant radiation is well understood to manifest infront of the main wave feature in the eKdV equation, see for example \citet{HFMS21,BS23} and the references therein.
+Resonant radiation is well understood to manifest in front of the main wave feature in the eKdV equation, see for example \citet{HFMS21,BS23} and the references therein.
 This is due to the linear dispersion relation of the eKdV equation, for the context of surface water waves, being non-convex allowing waves with high wavenumbers to be in resonance with waves with small wavenumbers.
 This feature is useful in the context of gravity capillary waves and the Kawahara equation where surface tension is important and the third order dispersive term is close to zero \citep{SH17,HSS19}.
 Modelling long surface water waves where surface tension is neglected we do not obtain this behaviour from the parent models.

-The dispersion relation of the KdV and eKdV equations is found by substituting $\eta = e^{i(k\xi - \omega T)}$ into the linearised KdV and eKdV equations (\ref{KdV}) and (\ref{eKdV}).
-After simplification we obtain the linear dispersion relations
+The dispersion relation of the KdV and eKdV equations is found by substituting $\eta = e^{i(k\xi - \omega T)}$ into the linearised KdV and eKdV equations (\ref{KdV}) and (\ref{eKdV}). {\crr For the BBM equation (\ref{BBM}) we linearise and substitute $\eta = e^{i(kx - (k + \epsilon \omega )t)}$.} After simplification we obtain the linear dispersion relations

 where $\beta, \beta_1 > 0$ and for simplicity we consider $k \geq 0$.
 The dispersion relation for the KdV equation is convex, (i.e. there is no inflection point of $\omega = - \beta k^3$ for $k \ge 0$) and hence resonant radiation is not possible.
 However, the higher order dispersive terms in the eKdV equation introduce non-convexity into the linear dispersion relation and indeed there is an inflection point at the wavenumber $k = \sqrt{3 \beta / 10 \epsilon \beta_1}$.
 Hence, the eKdV equation in $(T,\xi)$-variables allows resonant radiation.
-This is not so for the eKdV equation in slow space variables $(X,\xi)$ where substituting the expression $\eta = \exp i((k + \epsilon \omega)\xi - \omega X)$ and truncating the $O(\epsilon^2)$ terms we obtain
+This is not so for the eKdV equation in slow space variables $(X,\xi)$ where substituting the expression $\eta = \exp i((k + \epsilon \omega)\xi - \omega X)$ {\crr into (\ref{eKdVX})} and truncating the $O(\epsilon^2)$ terms we obtain